Term 3 Spring 2021

-Pupils: continue to read daily to an adult or an older sibling for 10 minutes.
-This could be your school reading book or another home book of your own choice.
-Remember to record this in your school reading diary.
-Even better, take a photo to show me what you are reading!
+Pupils: try to read at home with an adult 3 times per week.
+You could share your school reading book or another one of your own choice.
+Remember to record your reading in your blue diary.

 Adults: remember to ask questions about the text both as you go along and at the end.
 Ask your child to think of a different ending or predict what might happen when the story is over.
 Talk about the setting, characters, meaning of new words and enjoyment of the story.